codemerx/Semikron/README.md

 - :interrobang: = Works but has problems

 [^hierarchy]: the ability to expand every row and have custom components inside
-[^no_tree_grid]: It doesn't have tree grid
+[^no_tree_grid]: It doesn't have a tree grid
 [^telerik_virtualization]: Does not work with pagination.
 OnRead does not work properly with virtualization.
-[^virtualization_limits]: Has browser height limit.
+[^virtualization_limits]: Has a browser height limit.
-[^telerik_tree_grid_info]: The name is **TreeList** in telerik components
+[^telerik_tree_grid_info]: The name is **TreeList** in Telerik components
 [^telerik_tree_grid]: Expects data from parameters.
 Has no parameter like **OnRead** EventCallback.
 [^telerik_tree_grid_virtualization]: Has only column (horizontally) virtualization
-[^syncfusion]: It has separate nuget package for each component.
-Can be good for wasm project.
+[^syncfusion]: It has a separate NuGet package for each component.
+Can be good for the wasm project.
-[^syncfusion_virtualization]: Also works with server side pagination.
+[^syncfusion_virtualization]: Also works with server-side pagination.
 It loads data while scrolling.
-But has problem like does not load last 10-20 items.
+But has problems like does not load the last 10-20 items.
-[^syncfusion_tree_grid_server_side]: Document says, with CustomDataManager only Self-Referential(Flat) type data is supported.
+[^syncfusion_tree_grid_server_side]: The document says, with CustomDataManager only Self-Referential(Flat) type data is supported.
 Hierarchical data has limited customizations.
-[^syncfusion_chart_overlap_problem]: Charts can be hide each other when overlaps.
+[^syncfusion_chart_overlap_problem]: Charts can hide each other when overlap.
 Changing opacity solves the problem.
-This overlapping sometimes can cause tooltip problem (hovering does not work).
-Changing the drawing order can be solves problem.
+This overlapping sometimes can cause a tooltip problem (hovering does not work).
+Changing the drawing order can solve the problem.
-[^c1_chart_overlap_problem]: Overlapping sometimes can cause tooltip problem (hovering does not work).
-Changing the drawing order can be solves problem.
+[^c1_chart_overlap_problem]: Overlapping sometimes can cause a tooltip problem (hovering does not work).
+Changing the drawing order can solve the problem.
-[^c1_chart_area_no_tooltip]: Area chart doesn't have tooltip.
+[^c1_chart_area_no_tooltip]: The area chart doesn't have a tooltip.
-[^c1_grid_group_ui]: It has not build-in grouping UI.
+[^c1_grid_group_ui]: It has not built-in grouping UI.
 Can be triggered from code.
-[^c1_grid_group_problem]: Grouping with pagination/virtualization not worked for me.
+[^c1_grid_group_problem]: Grouping with pagination/virtualization has not worked for me.
 [^c1_bad_docs]: Documents are not detailed.
-[^c1_grid_implementation]: Combining functionalities are requires extra code.
+[^c1_grid_implementation]: Combining the functionalities requires extra code.
 For example paging and sorting.
-[^c1_static_file_problem]: Static files (css, js) do not loaded when used with Razor Class Library.
+[^c1_static_file_problem]: Static files (CSS, js) do not load when used with Razor Class Library.
-[^c1_wasm_performance_problem]: Grid expanding and menus have performance problem in Wasm.
+[^c1_wasm_performance_problem]: Grid expanding and menus have a performance problem in Wasm.
-[^infragistics_lang_problem]: It has language problem.
-Some non-english languages could cause DataGrid loading problem.
+[^infragistics_lang_problem]: It has a language problem.
+Some non-English languages could cause DataGrid loading problems.
-[^infragistics_grid_data_size_limit]: Unable to load too much items (in my tests, it can't load 1,000,000 items but it can load 900,000 items).
+[^infragistics_grid_data_size_limit]: Unable to load too many items (in my tests, it can't load 1,000,000 items but it can load 900,000 items).
-[^infragistics_grid_hierarchy]: Angular and ASP.NET versions have grid hierarchy.
-Probably the blazor version will come soon.
+[^infragistics_grid_hierarchy]: Angular and ASP.NET versions have grid hierarchies.
+Probably the Blazor version will come soon.
-[^infragistics_tree_grid_server_blazor]: Has errors on server side blazor.
+[^infragistics_tree_grid_server_blazor]: Has errors on the server side Blazor.
 But it works in Wasm.
-[^infragistics_charts_dont_work]: Sample links works but with this project not.
+[^infragistics_charts_dont_work]: Sample links work but with this project not.